 Step 2: Apply for General Admission to Eastern Florida State College

-Complete and properly file the application for general admission to Eastern Florida State College, prior to program application deadline.
+Complete and properly submit the application for general admission to Eastern Florida State College.
 There is a $30 non-refundable application fee for admission that must be submitted at the time of application to the college.
-This application is available online or from EFSC's Campus Admissions Offices.
-Complete all admissions requirements with the General Admissions office.
+This application is available online.
+Complete all general admissions requirements with the main EFSC Admissions office.